Tompage1994/jenkins-s2i-example/README.md

   $ oc policy add-role-to-user edit -z default -n ci
   ```

+3. Ensure `jenkins-slave-builder-template.yaml` and `jenkins-master-s2i-template.yaml` have their `REPO_URL` changed to the git repository this exists within

-3. Install the provided OpenShift templates:
+4. Install the provided OpenShift templates:

   ```
   $ oc create -f jenkins-slave-builder-template.yaml   # For converting any S2I to Jenkins slave